roeszler/reabook/README.md

 * [Convertio Image Optimiser](https://convertio.co/)
   * Able to reduce the file size and format of images ready for rapid access, improving device performance, accessibility and user experience.
 * [Lucidchart Flowchart Diagrams](https://www.lucidchart.com/pages/)
-  * A diagramming application that allows the mapping and creation of flowcharts to visualise design workflows.
+  * A diagramming application that allows the mapping and creation of flowcharts to visualize design workflows.
 * [Balsamiq Wireframes](https://balsamiq.com/wireframes/)
-  * A computer based low-fidelity UI wireframing tool to sketch up simple visuals assisting the concept development and planning stages.
+  * A computer based low-fidelity UI wireframe tool to sketch up simple visuals assisting the concept development and planning stages.

 ### Supported Screens and Browsers